lennart-kaminsky/spotify-dashboard/README.md

 ## Running the app locally

 You can also clone the repository and run the app locally.
-But do so you need to do the following things in advance:
+But to do so you need to do the following things in advance:

 1. Go to the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create a new app
     - Choose a name for your app and write a short description